LAKE GUNTERSVILLE BASS MASTERS-MADISON

 T. All live tournament caught fish must be returned to the lake unless the TD approves keeping of the fish.

-U. Ties for largest bass will be determined by highest total weight for the tournament.
+U. Ties for Largest Bass will be determined by highest total weight for the tournament.
 AOY points tie will be determined by highest total weight for the best 10 tournaments.
+Positional ties for points at individual tournaments will be determined by the angler with the Biggest Fish.

 V. At the discretion of the club, a card system may be used to weigh fish at Club Tournaments.
 When the card system is used the minimum length for a legal fish is 12 inches.